19th Century European Art Auction | Orientalist painting

 Earlier this year, L'Orientale à la Grenade (1875), a portrait of a turbaned young woman with a pomegranate— an Orientalist subject

-likely inspired by artifacts and second-hand reports, since the artist never traveled to the Middle East
+likely inspired by artifacts and second-hand reports, since the artist never traveled to the Middle East—sold for $2.3 million, considerably

 more than its $700,000 pre-sale high estimate.
 The picture was once in the collection of the Art Institute of Chicago (from 1900 to 1907)